Sleep Deprivation

 6. You are not feeling it in bed

-Long-term sleep deprivation has been linked to various sexual problems, including erectile dysfunction, infertility, and a decreased sex drive.
+Long-term sleep deprivation has been linked to various sexual problems, including erectile dysfunction, infertility, and a decreased sexual drive.
 In addition, insomnia symptoms and sleep disorders are thought to reduce libido.
 Now, you may need to make some lifestyle adjustments to enhance the quality of sleep and, thus, your sexual life.
 Speaking with your gynecologist or urologist about this could be beneficial.

 Causes of chronic sleep deprivation